MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/collaborate-as-a-team.md

 5. Type a name and description for the team, and then click **Create**.
 6. Click **Skip**.

 We'll invite users later.
-However, it's important to check the site-level sharing settings for the SharePoint site that is associated with the team.
+Next, it's important to check the site-level sharing settings for the SharePoint site that is associated with the team.

 ## SharePoint site level sharing settings